sharonsajipaul/book_renter/CONTRIBUTING.md

 If your editor doesn't support the dev container standard, you can use the [dev container CLI](https://github.com/devcontainers/cli).
 Otherwise, you can run `docker compose up dev` to run the dev environment.
-Note that if you run it directly from Docker, you will have to configure Git from inside the container in order for it to work properly.
+Note that if you run it directly from Docker, you will have to configure Git from inside the container in order for it to work properly (setup username + email and run `git lfs install`).

 _Optional:_ Run `pnpm prepare` to setup githooks for checking the linting and formatting.
 When you try to make a commit, it will first check if the code is properly linted and formatted, and if not, return an error.